5D Smiles Dental Implant Center

 Where you fall depends on the drug, the dose, the duration, and the indication.
 Here’s the breakdown we use at consultation.

 Fosamax (alendronate), Actonel (risedronate), and Boniva (ibandronate) taken orally for under 4 years carry an ONJ risk of roughly 1 in 10,000.
-We proceed with PRP and UV-activated implants and have placed in 47 such patients without an ONJ event.
+We proceed with PRP and UV-activated implants; in published studies, controlled oral-bisphosphonate use shows implant survival comparable to non-osteoporotic patients.

 Same drugs, longer exposure, the math shifts.
 ONJ risk climbs toward 1 in 1,000.
 We order a CTX test (a fasting blood draw that measures bone turnover suppression) and discuss a drug holiday with your physician before placing.